How to Explore Lost River, West Virginia in an Outdoorsy Weekend

 Restaurants & Dining Options

 • Lost & Found Pizza & Provisions: These guys are the new kids on the block, and they’re serving up delicious wood-fired pizzas and draft beer.
 With unique pizzas featuring ingredients like house onion jam, thinly sliced apples, white cheddar, and (optional) bacon as well as classic favorites, this spot has a pie for everyone.
-They also offer a great selection of beer, wine, and other necessities (and treats) next door.
+They also offer a great selection of to-go beer, wine, and other necessities (and treats) next door.

 Lost River Trading Post